YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/creating-commands-functions.md

 If you save this in a file called `CharacterMovement.cs`, create a new game object called `MyCharacter`, and attach the `CharacterMovement` script to that game object, you can run this code in your Yarn scripts like this:

 ```
-<<jump MyCharacter>>
+<<leap MyCharacter>>
-// will print "MyCharacter is jumping!" in the console
+// will print "MyCharacter is leaping!" in the console
 ```

 You can also use methods that take parameters.
 Yarn Spinner will take the parameters that you provide, and convert them to the appropriate type.